jupyter/nbclient/RELEASING.md

 ## Prerequisites

-- First check that the CHANGELOG is up to date for the next release version
+- First check that the CHANGELOG (see `docs/changelog.md`) is up to date for the next release version
 - Ensure dev requirements are installed `pip install -r requirements-dev.txt`

 ## Push to GitHub